Long-Distance Princess: Plot

 Lisa, a high school sophomore, has a serious crush on Todd, a popular athlete in her art class.
 After he sees a picture of her stunning friend, Ellie, who is in England, he asks Lisa to help him get to know her.
 While Lisa helps Ellie get to know Todd, she becomes closer to him, too.
-Lisa can’t help but wonder if he enjoys his time together with her as well or he’s just hung up on Ellie.
+Lisa cannot help but wonder if he enjoys his time together with her as well or he is just hung up on Ellie.

-Unfortunately, Todd’s cheerleader, ex-girlfriend, Cindy, really wants him back.
+Todd's cheerleader, ex-girlfriend, Cindy, really wants him back.
 She finds out that Lisa is helping Ellie get close to him and becomes furious.
 She along with her cheerleading friends turn to vicious tactics to stop Lisa and Ellie.
-What makes things even tougher on Lisa, Todd’s best buddies, Curt and Booce, are obsessed with their image as ballers and try to keep him from being around Lisa because they think her looks are too ordinary.
+What makes things even tougher on Lisa, Todd's best buddies, Curt and Booce, are obsessed with their image as ballers and try to keep him from being around Lisa because they think her looks are too ordinary.

 Through all the struggles, one thing Lisa appreciates is her Christian friend, Theo.
-Though she isn't a Christian herself, she really respects his faith and encouragement.
+Though she is not a Christian herself, she respects his faith and encouragement.
 Theo tries to help Lisa see and solve her situations with biblical perspectives.
-However, her best friend, Mitzy, isn't so inclined and encourages Lisa to do whatever it takes to try and get Todd.
+However, her best friend, Mitzy, is not so inclined and encourages Lisa to do whatever it takes to try and get Todd.